High-Speed Combinatorial Polymerization through Kinetic-Trap Encoding

 {\bf Discussion.} Classical self-assembly relies on the stability of target structures, which results in a trade-off between self-assembly speed and accuracy.
 In contrast, combining ideas of information thermodynamics~\cite{Bennett79, Sartori13, Bennett82} and neuroscience~\cite{Hopfield82, Hertz91}, we have shown how self-assembly of heterogeneous target structures can be performed kinetically.
 In this approach, higher speed implies higher accuracy, breaking the aforementioned trade-off~\cite{Pigolotti16,Banerjee17}.
 Since assemblies in this scenario do not correspond to deep energy minima, but to long-lived kinetic traps, they are only stable for a finite amount of time.

-Our encoding approach enables combinatorial usage of components, and therefore constitutes a clear example of how a complex neural-like computation (in this case target retrieval) can be encoded far from equilibrium in a soft-matter system.
-It remains open how to incorporate other ideas of information processing, such as error correction~\cite{Hopfield74, Poulton19, Takahashi24, Zhu23}.
-It is also open whether kinetic approaches facilitate implementation of other information processing tasks routinely performed by neural systems~\cite{Hertz91, Krotov23}.
+The concept of kinetic encoding of target structures is motivated by the self-assembly of large heteromeric protein complexes, such as the ribosome~\cite{Klinge19}.
+It is well established that specific binding events for these systems are catalyzed by enzymes lowering the kinetic barrier for binding~\cite{Davis17,Dorner23}.
+The importance of such enzymes, often referred to as assembly factors, cannot be understated, as their deletion results in the slow-down of the self-assembly speed and the accumulation of incomplete structures~\cite{Seffouh24,Davis17}.
+In fact, there are often as many assembly factors as components in a given assembly~\cite{Dorner23,Wahl09,Vercellino22}.
+In this sense, our choice of binding rates can be understood as coarse-graining enzymatic reactions due to assembly factors.
+More broadly, both kinetic encoding (as studied here) and energetic encoding (see Refs.~\cite{Bisker18,Murugan_PNAS15,Sartori20}) are expected to play a role.
+How best to combine them for maximal efficiency remains an open question, see SI for additional discussion details.

-While we have illustrated the concept of kinetic-trap encoding in a toy model, this idea is adaptable to systems in other branches of soft-matter physics, which at present all use energetic interactions to encode target functions.
-Examples include self-assembly of structures with more complex geometries~\cite{Lenz_Nat17,Tyukodi22}, programmable liquid phases~\cite{Teixeira23,Zwicker22}, colloidal self-assembly~\cite{McMullen22, Romano20}, guided self-folding~\cite{Dunn15,Pinto24}, or elastic network models of proteins~\cite{Yan17, Rocks17}.
-Since the biophysical systems that these models aim to describe often operate far from equilibrium, we expect kinetic encoding will play a central role in explaining how biological matter is capable of complex high-dimensional information processing.
+While we have illustrated the concept of kinetic-trap encoding in a toy model of heteromeric polymerization, this idea may be adaptable to systems in other branches of soft-matter physics, which at present all use energetic interactions to encode target functions.
+Examples include self-assembly of structures with more complex geometries~\cite{Lenz_Nat17,Tyukodi22}, programmable liquid phases~\cite{Teixeira24,Zwicker22}, colloidal self-assembly~\cite{McMullen22, Romano20}, guided self-folding~\cite{Dunn15,Pinto24}, or elastic network models of proteins~\cite{Yan17, Rocks17}.
+Since the biophysical systems that these models aim to describe often operate far from equilibrium, we expect the generic features of kinetic encoding here presented will play a central role in explaining how biological matter is capable of complex high-dimensional information processing.

 \acknowledgments{This work was partly supported by a laCaixa Foundation grant (LCF/BQ/PI21/11830032) and core funding from the Gulbenkian Foundation.}

 $ $

 \widetext